upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-09-30-under-the-table.md

 "Has it helped, sitting under the table?"

-"Um, my self-awareness has presumably gone up a notch, although I'm not really happy about what it is I am now aware of, but I can all info is good info if you can make use it."

-"Um, can I just say this is the longest conversation I have had with a female in like.
+"Um, my self-awareness has presumably gone up a notch, although I'm not really happy about what it is I am now aware of, but I suppose all info is good info if you can make use it.
+Um, can I just say this is the longest conversation I have had with a female in like.
 Well, ever.
 Thank you.
 I guess I should also thank the half can of cider, and the fact that I had not drunk any more of it.
 So, can I?"

 "Can you what?"